myskynetio/dockerfile-centos/README.md

 # Docker integration with Nuage
 In this example of integrating docker with Nuage, after the "VRS" and "docker-monitor" has been deployed and verified, you can run the following command to link a container with a Nuage enterprise/domain/zone and subnet.

+Install git:

+	# yum -y install git

+Clone the repo to your docker host:

+	# git clone

+Copy the sources to your docker host and build the container:

 	# docker build -t sirwin/ssh:centos7 .

 To run: